ComBin/puppet-opensearch/REFERENCE.md

 ##### <a name="provider"></a>`provider`

-The specific backend to use for this `elasticsearch_plugin` resource.
+The specific backend to use for this `opensearch_plugin` resource.
 You will seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.

 ##### <a name="proxy"></a>`proxy`